Guoyun-Zhang/Guoyun-Zhang.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Hiya!
-I am an MEng Computer Science student at [UCL](https://www.ucl.ac.uk/) and was a B.S.
-CS exchange student at [Georgia Tech](https://www.gatech.edu/).
-My research interests are in applied cryptography, system and security.
+Hi!
+I am a PhD student at [NUS IORA](https://iora.nus.edu.sg) and was a BEng Industrial Engineering at [NUS ISE](https://cde.nus.edu.sg/isem/), as well as an exchange student at [Georgia Tech](https://www.gatech.edu/).

+My research interests are in operations research, machine learning and large language models.

+I am currently under the guidance of [Professor Qin HanZhang](https://hanzhangqin.com).

-In my free time, I enjoy reading [books](/witsky), watching movies, tinkering with some [open source projects](https://github.com/yuxqiu), and most importantly, [traveling](/traveling).
+In my free time, I enjoy playing music instruments, watching anime, playing video games, and am an avid [traveller](/traveling).

-**I am currently looking for RA positions!**

 <!-- Places I've been (I've only included China, the US and the UK as they are countries I've lived in) -->
 <!-- Countries: cn, sg, jp, us, uk, do, ch, fr, it, va, es, th, my, is, no, fi, se, dk (in chronological order)  -->